 Exposure and money

 Some of these awards carry cash reward.
 In this case, this is a good thing for the author.
 We know the economics of books – it is absolutely horrible in our country.
 So if a book wins an award and it gets financial reward, I can rest easy as a publisher.
 This should not be the only reason why people enter awards, but it is a damn good one!
 Many of these awards are backed by powerful and influential business people, other writers and academics, so getting on their good books and getting a fat check from the is not a sin at all … The Cain Prize is anything in the region of R60 000 for the award-winner and R6000 for shortlisted titles and a trip to the UK.
-The Commonwealth Prize is almost the same and the Etisalat Prize is about R100 000 for the award winner and an author residency in a university in Europe.
+The Commonwealth Prize is almost the same and the Etisalat Prize is over R200 000 (15 000 UK Pounds) for the award winner and an author residency in a university in Europe.
 For many African writers, this is not little cash …